kettle-7/platypuss/cordectropuss/www/tos.md

   myself though.
 - Your "about me" section (if you set one): Same goes as for the profile picture.
 I suggest not putting sensitive information here.
-- Same again with images you upload to the website.
+- Same again with files you upload to the website.

 ## Data server owners can collect